 |Recreation and Park Administration||18 hours|

 |Strategic Studies||18 hours|

-The physical plant of Arkansas Tech University is located on a tract of 516 acres near the northern boundary of the city of Russellville.
+The facilities management of Arkansas Tech University is located on a tract of 516 acres near the northern boundary of the city of Russellville.
 Acreage provides space for varsity and intramural recreational activities, drill fields, and the University farm.
 The McClellan – Kerr Arkansas River Navigation System provides a freshwater lake which borders on the west edge of the campus.